uniabis/deocmpldcv/readme.md

 --    notice, this list of conditions and the following disclaimer in the --    documentation and/or other materials provided with the distribution.
--- 3. Redistributions may not be sold, nor may they be used in a commercial --    product or activity without specific prior written permission.
+-- 3. Redistributions may not be sold, nor may they be used in a commercial --    product or activity without specific prior written permission of other --    authors.
 --
 -- THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS -- "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED